Mordecai-Wambua/alx-system_engineering-devops/0x01-shell_permissions/README.md

 command to print the effective username of the current user

 Task 2:
-commant to print all groups current user is a part of
+command to print all groups current user is a part of

+Task 3:
+command to transfer file ownership to the user betty